-The Group previously disclosed that it expected to contribute CHF 488 million to the Swiss and international defined benefit pension plans and other post-retirement defined benefit plans in 2010.
-As of the end of 2010, CHF 294 million of contributions have been made.
+The Group previously disclosed that it expected to contribute plans in 2010.
+As of June 30, 2010, CHF 294 million of con-CHF 488 million to the Swiss and international defined benefit pension plans and other post-retirement defined benefit tributions have been made.